 Posted on June 24, 2020 at 9:50 AM by Crystal Harrison

 Finding the right machine

-1. First and foremost, thoroughly investigate and research all equipment before buying.
+First and foremost, thoroughly investigate and research all equipment before buying.
 Know what requirements you are looking for in the equipment to meet your project needs.

-2. Identify the type of job you want to perform.
+Identify the type of job you want to perform.
 Is it for construction or agriculture?
 Is it for a small demolition, light transportation of building materials, digging holes/excavation, landscaping, breaking asphalt, paving roads, laying pipes, planting underground cables, laying foundation for buildings or drainage systems?
 If so, you might require a wheel loader or backhoe loader.

-4. Identify the job conditions.
+Identify the job conditions.
 Will you be on loose soil, hilly, rocky, or uneven terrain?
 What will the climate be like on the project site?

-5. What is the equipment going to cost as well as its related expenses such as transportation, insurance, and parts?
+What is the equipment going to cost as well as its related expenses such as transportation, insurance, and parts?
 Will it align with your production costs?
 Make sure to research equipment in your price range.

-6. Choose a machine that has spare parts that are available at reasonable costs during the entire working life of the equipment.
+Choose a machine that has spare parts that are available at reasonable costs during the entire working life of the equipment.

-7. Is your equipment going to be versatile?
+Is your equipment going to be versatile?
 Can it perform many jobs?
 Can your equipment adapt to future uses?
 Is it safe and efficient?